-Shasta College Station 73 provides protection to the northern portion of Shasta County including Bella Vista, Jones Valley, Lakehead and the Shasta College Campus.
+Shasta College Station 73 protects the northern portion of Shasta County including Bella Vista, Jones Valley, Lakehead and the Shasta College Campus.
 The station is located on the Shasta College campus and is staffed year-round under a cooperative agreement between CAL FIRE and Shasta College.

-Station 73 responded to 1,128 incidents in 2018, with 38 calls on the Shasta College campus and 225 calls in Lakehead.
+Station 73 responded to 1,166 incidents in 2019, with 20 calls on the Shasta College campus and 251 calls in Lakehead.
 The calls in Lakehead are in the northern most portion of their response area, generally taking 30 minutes to arrive at scene.
-Station 73's response area is approximately 300 square miles, with Interstate 5 and Highway 299 within its area.
-The Station provides protection to the college campus along with a large portion of the county, which includes gas stations, elementary schools, grocery stress, PG&E substation, and Shasta Lake.
+Station 73's response area is approximately 300 square miles, with Interstate 5 and Highway 299 within its territory.
+The Station provides protection to the college campus and a large portion of the county, which include gas stations, elementary schools, grocery stores, PG&E substation, and Lake Shasta.
 Station 73 is also responsible for staffing and training for the Shasta County Fire Department Boat Operations Program.
-The personnel at Station 73 are involved with the mandatory Basic Wildland Training certification, and working with the Shasta College Fire Academy program.
+The personnel at Station 73 assist with the mandatory Basic Wildland Training certification and work with the Shasta College Fire Academy program.
+Station 73 revived the Worksite Learning Program through the college to allow students who have graduated the fire academy to ride along and gain experience in the fire service.